freedomofpress/securedrop/docs/client.rst

 unblocked.
 For instance look at how the ``APICallRunner`` is used in ``logic.py`` to make unblocked network calls to the remote API.

-We expect all classes, methods and functions to have docstrings describing the intention behind the code.
-We expect such docstrings to **remain up to date** as the code evolves. ;-)
+We encourage developers to make sure all classes, methods and functions have docstrings describing the intention behind the code.
+Obviously, it's important that such docstrings **remain up to date** as the code evolves. ;-)

 If possible, please use `Python type hints <https://docs.python.org/3.5/library/typing.html>`_